-With few exceptions, every visa applicant is interviewed by a consular officer at a U.S. Embassy or Consulate.
-After all available information is reviewed, the application is approved or denied based on U.S. immigration law.
+U.S. law generally requires visa applicants to be interviewed by a consular officer at a U.S. Embassy or Consulate.
+After relevant information is reviewed, the application is approved or denied, based on standards established in U.S. law.

-If denied a visa, the applicant is given a reason based on the section of law which applies.
+If denied a visa, in most cases the applicant is notified of the section of law which applies.
 Visa applicants are also advised by the consular officer if they may apply for a waiver of their ineligibility.
 Several of the most common reasons for visa ineligibilities are explained below.
-For more information, review the complete list of visa ineligibilities in the Immigration and Nationality Act (INA), and amended laws.
+For more information, review the visa ineligibilities in the Immigration and Nationality Act (INA).

 How does a visa applicant qualify for a visa?